 Bonus item: It occurred to me as I was finishing up this list that there’s one very important item that you won’t find in a store, and that’s support.
 My husband called me at work on my first day of class just to say that he noticed me studying that morning and he was proud of me for beginning to work toward my master’s degree.
 (He was actually finishing up his MBA that spring, so he could relate.)
 Tell your friends and family about your journey — they will be your biggest cheerleaders along the way and you’ll need their encouragement.
 Even your coworkers will be a great source of motivation as you advance your professional knowledge.

 Online learning is ideal for busy people who have full-time jobs, full-time parenting obligations, and active civic and social lives.
 It's also a great option for those students who live in remote areas away from metropolitan centers and college campuses.
 With online learning, you don't have to worry about commuting to class, what the weather is that day, what you're going to wear, or where you are going to park.
 All you have to do is walk over to your work area and sit down at your desk.

 If you're worried that you aren't disciplined enough for online learning, I understand.
 That was a concern of mine.
 However, most colleges that offer online classes, including Johnson and Wales University, give you a great support network to keep you on track.
 You'll have a designated advisor who will check in with you periodically to make sure that you're meeting your deadlines and staying focused on your goal.
 In addition, you'll have access to student work groups and online tutors, so you can share ideas and get any help you may need in your classes.
 I've actually found online learning to be more of a personal experience than taking a class in a large lecture hall.

-Learn about earning your undergraduate degree or graduate degree online from Johnson & Wales University College of Online Education.
+Learn about earning your undergraduate degree or graduate degree online from Johnson & Wales University.
 For more information, complete the Request Info form, call 855-JWU-1881 or email [email protected]